Everyone knows that Music Hall was built for choral singing, right? Well... that's mostly correct.

 Still, because of the size of the Grand Expositions, Music Hall wasn't the only structure, but it was the centerpiece.

-The last of the Grand Industrial Expositions, held in 1888, was intended to showcase the entire region and celebrate the centennial of the Ohio Valley.
-Visitors were treated to an art gallery as well as industrial inventions of all kinds.
+The last of the Great Centennial Expositions, from July 4 until November 8, was intended to showcase the entire region and celebrate the centennial of the Ohio Valley.
+The Exposition covered fifteen acres and was to have featured over 1,000 different exhibits.
+Visitors were treated to an art gallery and floral displays as well as industrial inventions of all kinds.
+In addition to the exhibits, there was a variety of entertainment ranging from performances—organ, orchestral, recitals, and dramas—to parades and fireworks.
 The newest phenomenon was electrical lighting and exhibits everywhere featured electrical lighting displays.
 Says Kreppel:

 Among the wonders, for example, in one of the horticultural areas, you could see the beautiful flower displays interspersed with flowers made of electric light bulbs that were variously turned off and on.

 Thomas Edison's company created an amazing display of one huge incandescent bulb, 30 feet high, using 150,000 light bulbs to create it.
 This provided a new opportunity for visitors, too, because, with electrical lights, they could view the grand outdoor exhibits at night.

 Above all, however, outside connecting the cruciform building in Washington Park, the Music Hall complex and this three block long Machinery Hall built over the canal where all the machine tools were located, connecting all of that was outdoor electric lighting for the first time ever at one of these exhibits.

 The next exposition held at Music Hall was in 1928 to commemorate Music Hall's Golden Jubilee.